 Assessment is via coursework, core examinations and external assessment.
 Our departmental staff will provide further advice.

 This course supports you to pursue a range of career paths.
 There are so many options when working with people.
-You could choose to pursue university degrees in Nursing, Social Work, Occupational Therapy or Health.
+You could choose to pursue university level studies in areas such as Social Work, Youth Work or Housing Support.
 As one of the biggest and most diverse employers, the care sector offers you unique and almost endless career possibilities.